medford-group/low_throughput_calcs/README.md

 ## Usage

-Low Thru required a structured input file to operate.
+Low Thru requires a structured input file to operate.
 This input file must be named `structure.yaml`.
-This file must be in the [yaml](https://learn.getgrav.org/16/advanced/yaml) format and contain three fileds at the top level: `directories`, `variables`, and `files`.
+This file must be in the [yaml](https://learn.getgrav.org/16/advanced/yaml) format and contain three files at the top level: `directories`, `variables`, and `files`.
 An example file can be found below in the examples section.

 ### Directories